dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 - **FR-264** Completion popup MUST auto-select the first item by default whenever it opens or when no exact prefix match is found, ensuring immediate Enter commits the first suggestion without requiring initial Down key navigation.
 - FR-305 Completion list first Down/Up press MUST move to the immediate next/previous item and MUST NOT wrap to last/first when no selection existed previously.
 - FR-306 Completion popup MUST not auto-select exact text matches; default selection is the first item to ensure Down selects the second item consistently.

+## Update: Snippet Completion Display and Enter Handling (2025-01-10)
+- FR-372 Completion window MUST display snippets as "{trigger} → {description}" using the DB `description` column; when blank, fallback to first line of `snippet_text`.
+- FR-373 Pressing Enter while a snippet is selected in the completion window MUST insert the snippet (no raw newline).
+If nothing is selected, Enter inserts a newline and closes the window.

+## Update: Snippet Mode Enter Exit (2025-01-10)
+- FR-374 While in snippet mode, pressing Enter MUST end snippet mode (ApplyFallbackAndEnd with moveToNextLine=true) and release PlaceholderModeManager.IsActive.

+## Update: Snippet End Applies Fallbacks to All Placeholders (2025-01-10)
+- FR-375 On Enter or Escape, system MUST apply fallback replacement to ALL uncompleted placeholders in the snippet range before exiting:
+  - Free-text: replaced with "[ ]" except the current one if user modified it.
+  - Mode 1: replaced with first option text (may be empty string).
+  - Mode 2: replaced with the join of all option texts using joiner.
+  - Mode 3: replaced with first option text.
+- Caret placement after exit:
+  - Enter: caret moves to next line (newline inserted at end of current line).
+  - Escape: caret moves to end of the inserted snippet.

+## Update: Enter positions newline at end of snippet and supports numpad (2025-01-10)
+- FR-376 On Enter, after applying fallbacks, caret MUST move to the end of the inserted snippet and a newline MUST be inserted there; caret lands on the next line.
+- FR-377 Mode 1 key matching MUST accept both top-row digits and numpad digits for selection.
+- FR-378 Mode 1 placeholders MUST ignore non-matching key presses (no mutation of placeholder text or selection state).

+## Update: Mode 1 ignore non-matching keys and end-anchor caret fix (2025-01-10)
+- FR-379 Mode 1: Non-matching keys MUST be ignored (no text injected, no selection changed).
+- FR-380 Caret placement after final placeholder completion MUST use a dynamic end anchor to land exactly after the resolved snippet text.

+## Update: Mode 1/3 key locking, dark popup, and Tab accept (2025-01-10)
+- FR-381 Special characters and general typing MUST be blocked in Mode 1 and Mode 3 placeholders (only navigation, Tab, Enter, Esc allowed).
+- FR-382 Placeholder completion popup MUST use dark theme consistent with editor.
+- FR-383 In Mode 1 and Mode 3, pressing Tab in the placeholder completion popup MUST accept the selected item and complete the current placeholder.

+## Update: Tab accept on placeholder popup and Space suppression (2025-01-10)
+- FR-384 Placeholder completion popup MUST forward Tab to snippet handler (no literal tab in editor) and complete current placeholder when applicable (Mode 1/3).
+- FR-385 In the main completion window, pressing Space with a selected suggestion MUST commit the selection without inserting a space; otherwise Space is canceled.